NazariiStrohush/gql-prisma-select/README.md

 - 🚀 **Performance**: Fetch only the data your GraphQL queries request
 - 🎯 **Precision**: Eliminate over-fetching and under-fetching automatically
 - 🔧 **Simple**: Drop-in replacement for manual select/include objects
-- 🛠️ **Flexible**: Support for nested relations, fragments, and custom transformations
+- 🛠️ **Flexible**: Support for nested relations, advanced fragment handling, and custom transformations
 - 🎨 **Modern**: Built for Apollo Server and Prisma ecosystems

 ## 📋 Table of Contents